Cephus sex assault accusers hire prominent attorney

 MADISON, Wis.
-(AP) - Two women who accused Quintez Cephus of sexual assault have hired a prominent attorney to investigate Wisconsin officials’ decision to reinstate the Badgers receiver following his acquittal.
+(AP) - Two women who accused Wisconsin receiver Quintez Cephus of sexual assault hired a prominent attorney to investigate university officials’ decision to reinstate him following his acquittal.

-The Wisconsin State Journal reports the women have hired John Clune.
+The Wisconsin State Journal reported Friday that the women have hired Colorado-based attorney John Clune.
 He represented Deborah Ramirez, who last year accused U.S. Supreme Court Justice Brett Kavanaugh of exposing himself to her in the 1980s.

-He also represented a woman who in 2004 accused then-NBA star Kobe Bryant of sexual assault.
+Clune also represented a woman who accused then-NBA star Kobe Bryant of sexual assault in 2004 and took on Florida State University in 2015, alleging the school failed to protect a former student who accused quarterback Jameis Winston of raping her.
+The university settled for $950,000.

+He won an undisclosed amount in a settlement with Baylor University after filing a lawsuit in 2017 on behalf of women who claimed at least 31 football players committed more than 50 acts of rape in a four-year span.

 Cephus’ accusers said he sexually assaulted them at his apartment in April 2018.
-He was charged in August 2018 and kicked off the football team.
-He was expelled during the spring semester this year.
+He was charged that August and kicked off the football team

 University officials reinstated Cephus and let him rejoin the football team after a jury acquitted him last month.
+He played in the team’s opener Aug.
+30 against South Florida.

+Clune told the State Journal that the decision to allow Cephus to return to school was “unprecedented.”
+He said Cephus’ accusers weren’t involved in the process to determine whether he could return, a violation of their due process rights under Title IX, the federal law requiring colleges to quickly respond to sexual misconduct reports, and the Clery Act, a federal law that requires colleges to report campus crime statistics.

+“They’ve done either a horrible job at explaining their decision-making or they did something illegal,” Clune said.
+“Right now it looks like both, but that’s what we’ve been hired to find out.”

 Sign up for Daily Newsletters